AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

         $ edgeroutine-cli publish --delete
         ```

-8. Test the production environment.
+8. Run tests in the production environment.

-    You can test the workloads of the accelerated domain name.
+    You can test the workloads of the accelerated domain name in the production environment.

     ```
     $ curl -v 'https://yourdomain.com/yourpath/'